-While there are a multitude M&A due diligence questions to ask (or a due diligence questionnaire) that could be asked, typical due diligence questions to ask an acquisition target in hopes of gathering information about a business can be broken down into the following categories:
+While there are a multitude M&A due diligence questions (or a due diligence questionnaire) that could be asked, typical due diligence questions to ask an acquisition target in hopes of gathering information can be broken down into the following categories:

 1. Financial Information

 Questions to ask during due diligence begin with financial information.
 Specifically, collecting financial statements from the last three to five years; tax related due diligence questions are especially important.
 This financial information includes: